Weighted Geometric Mean, Minimum Mediated Set, and Optimal Simple Second-Order Cone Representation: Algorithms

-Besides the heuristics aiming to efficiently produce approximately optimal second-order cone representations, we also propose a brute force algorithm to compute an exact optimal second-order cone representation for a weighted geometric mean inequality.
+Besides the heuristics aiming to efficiently produce approximately optimal simple second-order cone representations, we also propose a brute-force algorithm to compute an exact optimal simple second-order cone representation for a weighted geometric mean inequality.